-Myasthenia gravis is a chronic, autoimmune, neuromuscular condition that causes muscle weakness in different parts of the body.
-While those with ocular myasthenia typically experience weakness in only the eye muscles (ocular means relating to the eye), those with generalized myasthenia gravis have a more severe form of the disease and may experience weakness in other muscle groups.
+Myasthenia gravis (MG) is a chronic autoimmune neuromuscular condition that causes muscle weakness in different parts of the body.
+While patients with ocular MG typically experience weakness only in the eye muscles, those with generalized MG have a more severe form of the disease and may experience weakness in other muscle groups.

-In myasthenia gravis, autoantibodies attack acetylcholine receptors, which are essential in facilitating muscle contraction and movement.
+MG is an autoimmune condition caused by the production of self-reactive antibodies that attack and damage acetylcholine receptors, which are essential in facilitating muscle contraction and movement.

-The muscles of the eye often are affected first and patients may develop droopy eyelids and double vision.
-Generalized myasthenia gravis develops in about 50 to 80 percent of those who develop eye symptoms, with patients gradually experiencing difficulty speaking (dysarthria), problems chewing and swallowing (dysphagia), and trouble performing everyday tasks, such as combing hair or climbing stairs, caused by weakness in the arm and leg muscles.
+Often, eye muscles are the first to be affected, causing patients to develop double vision and eyelid droopiness.
+Generalized MG develops in about 50–80% of those who develop eye symptoms, with patients gradually experiencing difficulty speaking (dysarthria), with slow or slurred speech, problems chewing and swallowing (dysphagia), and trouble performing everyday tasks, such as combing their hair or climbing stairs.

-Patients may appear to be expressionless because the condition may cause facial muscle weakness.
-Nearly all patients who eventually develop generalized myasthenia gravis do so within two or three years of first displaying symptoms.
+Nearly all patients who eventually develop generalized MG do so within two or three years of first displaying symptoms.

-Sudden, severe weakening of the muscles involved in breathing results in a myasthenic crisis, a serious, life-threatening condition that is commonly provoked by an infection, undergoing surgery, or pregnancy.
-Patients with myasthenic crisis often require emergency care.
+Sudden severe weakening of the muscles involved in breathing may cause patients to undergo a myasthenic crisis, a serious, life-threatening condition that is commonly triggered by an infection, surgery, or pregnancy.
+Patients with myasthenic crises often require emergency care.